tomlowndes/tomlowndes.co.uk/src/content/blog/09-Autism-wtf/index.md

 - Noticing that I processed things differently in social settings or at work — not worse, just different.
 - Realising how much mental energy I spent masking, planning, and managing sensory overload.

+But the real tipping point?
+Repeated arguments with my partner.

+I didn’t always understand her emotions, or why she reacted to things the way she did.
+And from her side, it probably felt like I was cold or distant — when really, I just didn’t know how to read the situation.
+I wanted to do better, to connect more deeply, and that’s when I started asking myself some hard questions.

 Eventually, I decided to dig deeper.
 What I thought would be a short detour turned into a complete reframing of how I saw myself.

 ---